 I've always had it in my mind that the reason Olympus failed so spectacularly with the OM707 was because they were late to the AF SLR party.
 But when I did some research on the OM707 I found that this wasn't the case at all.
 In fact Olympus were among the first to act after the launch of the first true body-integral AF SLR, the Minolta Dynax 7000.
-Here's the chronology: Minolta launched the Dynax 7000 in 1985, Nikon launched the F501 and Olympus the OM707 in 1986.
+Here's the chronology: Minolta launched the Dynax 7000 in 1985, Nikon launched the f/501 and Olympus the OM707 in 1986.
 And finally Canon launched the EOS 650 and Pentax the SFX in 1987.

 So if being late to the party wasn't the problem, why was the OM707 such a disastrous failure?

-But with the OM AF lenses they took the brave but ultimately fool-hardy decision to remove all controls from the lenses (except for the zoom control in the case of zoom lenses).
-Yes… that's right… they didn't just remove the aperture ring from their interchangeable lenses like Canon and Minolta did, they removed the focus ring too.
-In fact, as far as I know, there were the only company to do this.
+But I don't think that was Olympus's biggest mistake with the OM707; the real disaster was the design of the lenses.
+The OM AF lens mount was Olympus's first attempt to modernise the OM lens mount since it was introduced in 1972, and with the OM AF lenses Olympus took the brave but fool-hardy decision to remove all controls from the lenses (except for the zoom control in the case of zoom lenses).
+Yes… that's right… they didn't just remove the aperture ring from their interchangeable lenses like Canon and Minolta did, they removed the focus ring too!
+In fact, as far as I know, Olympus was the only company to do this.
 There was a manual focus control on the OM707 body, but this contolled both the program-shift function and the power-focus function.
 So you could control aperture/shutter speed, or you could manually focus, but not both at the same time!

-Another problem was that all though you could put older OM lenses on your OM707, the lack of a focus control (plus the lack of the normal OM lens release button) meant you couldn't use your OM AF lens on an older OM body in manual focus mode.
+Another problem was that all though you could put older OM lenses on your OM707, the lack of a focus control (plus the lack of the normal OM lens release button) meant you couldn't use your OM AF lenses on an older OM body in manual focus mode.
 This was something you could do with both Nikon and Pentax AF lenses.